 This diet is the Mediterranean diet, and it’s based on the traditional eating patterns of Southern Greeks and Italians in the 1960s.
+Other international cuisines, such as the traditional Japanese diet, follow similar principles to the Mediterranean diet by also being rich in plant foods and healthy fats.
+However, the Mediterranean diet has a large amount of published scientific research behind it for promoting health and longevity.
 Here are its eight guiding principles as well as the research behind them:

 In the Mediterranean diet, these foods are your major players, with a particular focus on veggies.
 Plant foods are filled with vitamins, minerals, antioxidants, dietary fibre and anti-cancer compounds, and this diet puts them centre-stage.
 When you’re thinking about what to have for dinner, lunch and even breakfast, your thoughts should turn to the fresh food aisles of the markets or supermarkets and the colourful produce within them.